 WHAT YOU NEED TO KNOW:

-IPAWS is FEMA’s national alert warning system that delivers messages via WEA, EAS and NOAA weather radio.
-You will need to sign up for the other alert system the county uses called B-WARN!
+IPAWS is FEMA’s national alert warning system that delivers messages via WEA, EAS, and NOAA Weather Radio.
+You will need to sign up for the other alert system the county uses, called B-WARN!

 If you receive an emergency alert while boating, do not wait for further warning.
-Tune to the marine channel 16 (156.8 MHz) or an area AM/FM radio station listed below for emergency information.
+Tune to marine channel 16 (156.8 MHz) or an area AM/FM radio station listed below for emergency information.
 Mariners are encouraged to keep their radios tuned to channel 16 when on Lake Michigan to receive emergency information.
 Marine patrol boats will also warn boaters on Lake Michigan if there is a serious emergency.
 You will be told the location of safe waterways and docking areas.

-- Contact your cell phone provider to see if they participate in WEA and if your phone is capable of receiving test alerts.
+- Contact your cell phone provider to see if they participate in WEA and if your phone is capable of receiving alerts.

 - Turn off your “airplane mode” setting.